Pet Trust Primer

-Those of us who think of our pets as family members are quickly learning that one of our responsibilities is to ensure that they are cared for long after we become incapable of doing so.
-One way to fulfill this responsibility is to set up something called a pet trust.
-Here are some basic definitions and guidelines that will help you to decide whether or not a pet trust will work for you:
+Those of us who think of our companion animals as family members are becoming aware of the fact that part of our responsibility to these dependent creatures is to make sure that their care and comfort continue uninterrupted should we become incapable of caring for them ourselves.
+One way to plan for that contingency is to set up something called a pet trust.
+To help you decide if this might work for you, here are some basic definitions and guidelines to keep in mind:

 What is a Pet Trust?

-A pet trust is a legally sanctioned arrangement that provides for the care and maintenance of one or more pets in the event of their owner’s disability or death.
-The person who creates the trust is commonly referred to as the ‘settlor’.
-The person who is entrusted with the funds is called the ‘trustee’.
-A trust can take effect either during a person’s lifetime or after their death.
-Typically, a trustee will hold property (cash, for example) “in trust” for the settlor’s pet or pets.
-When the time comes, the trustee will make payments on a regular basis to a designated caregiver.
-In some states, the trust may continue for the rest of the animal’s life or for 21 years, whichever comes first.
-Other states allow a pet trust to continue for the rest of the animal’s life without regard to the 21-year limitation.
-This is especially advantageous when planning for companion animals such as horses and parrots, who have longer life expectancies than cats and dogs.
+A pet trust is a legally sanctioned arrangement providing for the care and maintenance of one or more companion animals in the event of a grantor’s disability or death.
+The “grantor” (also called a settlor or trustor in some states) is the person who creates the trust, which may take effect during a person’s lifetime or at death.
+Typically, a trustee will hold property (cash, for example) “in trust” for the benefit of the grantor’s pets.
+Payments to a designated caregiver(s) will be made on a regular basis.
+The trust, depending upon the state in which it is established, will continue for the life of the pet or 21 years, whichever occurs first.
+Some states allow a pet trust to continue for the life of the pet without regard to a maximum duration of 21 years.
+This is particularly advantageous for companion animals that have longer life expectancies than cats and dogs, such as horses and parrots.

 How to Proceed?

-Since there are several states in which a pet trust is not valid, and other states where enforcement is discretionary, it is advisable to set up a trust with the help of an attorney who specializes in estate planning.
+Since there is one state in which a pet trust is not valid, and other states where enforcement is discretionary, it is advisable to set up a trust with the help of an attorney who specializes in estate planning.
+With the exception of the state of Minnesota, a pet trust law exists in the other states and the District of Columbia.
+See our Pet Trust State Law Chart for a full list of states with a pet trust law.
 If a pet trust law does not exist in your state, contact your state representatives and ask why.
 It may be that the subject just never came up!
-See our Pet Trust State Law Chart for a full list of states with a pet trust law.

 Why a Pet Trust?

-Because most trusts are enforceable by law, pet owners will have peace of mind knowing their pets will be cared for according to their instructions.
-The directions left in a trust can, and should, be very specific.
-If your cat only likes a particular brand of food, your dog looks forward to daily romps in the park or if your pet should visit the veterinarian three times a year, you can specify this in a trust agreement.
-A trust that goes into effect while the pet owner is still alive can provide instructions for the care of the animals in the event that the pet owner becomes gravely sick or injured.
-Since pet owners know the particular habits of their animals better than anyone else, they can describe the kind of care their pets should have and provide a list of the person(s) who would be willing to provide that care.
+Because most trusts are legally enforceable arrangements, pet owners can be assured that their directions regarding their companion animal(s) will be carried out.
+A trust can be very specific.
+For example, if your cat only likes a particular brand of food or your dog looks forward to daily romps in the park, this can be specified in a trust agreement.
+If you want your pet to visit the veterinarian four times a year, this can also be included.
+A trust that takes effect during the life of the pet owner can provide instructions for the care of the animal(s) in the event the pet owner becomes incapacitated (sick, injured, comatose, etc.) Since pet owners know the particular habits of their companion animals better than anyone else, they can describe the kind of care their pets should have and list the person(s) who would be willing to provide that care.

 Doing Your Homework

-- Determine the amount of cash or assets needed to adequately cover the expenses for your pet’s care.
-Generally, this amount cannot exceed what may reasonably be required given your pet’s standard of living.
-You should also specify how the funds should be distributed to the caregiver.
+- Determine the amount of funds needed to adequately cover the expenses for your pet’s care (generally, this amount cannot exceed what may reasonably be required given your pet’s standard of living) and specify how the funds should be distributed to the caregiver;

-- Determine the amount of cash or assets needed to adequately cover the expenses of administering the pet trust.
-This would cover fees accrued by the trustee and possible attorney consultations, for example.
+- Determine the amount of funds needed to adequately cover the expenses of administering the pet trust;

-Pet trusts offer pet owners a great deal of flexibility and peace of mind.
-In states where no pet law exists, or where a companion animal has a longer life expectancy than 21 years, other arrangements can be made in combination with, or instead of, a pet trust.
-Your legal advisor will be able to assist you in helping to create a workable solution.
+Pet trusts can offer pet owners a great deal of flexibility and peace of mind.
+In the state where no pet law exists, however, or if a companion animal has a longer life expectancy, other arrangements must be considered in combination with or in lieu of a pet trust.